Norway: Administrative divisions

 A municipal and regional reform: "From 14 June 2022, the Storting decided the following division of counties."

 Norway, a unitary state, is divided into fifteen first-level administrative counties (fylke).
-The counties are administered through directly elected county councils who elect the County Mayor.
-Additionally, the King and government are represented in every county by a County Governor (statsforvalteren).
-The counties are then sub-divided into 357 second-level municipalities (kommuner), which in turn are administered by directly elected municipal council, headed by a mayor and a small executive cabinet.
-The capital of Oslo is considered both a county and a municipality.
-Norway has two integral overseas territories out of mainland: Jan Mayen and Svalbard, the only developed island in the archipelago of the same name, located far to the north of the Norwegian mainland.
+The counties are administered through directly-elected county councils who in turn elect the county mayor.
+Additionally, the king and the national government are represented in every county by a county governor (statsforvalteren).
+The counties are then sub-divided into second-level municipalities (kommuner), which are administered by directly-elected municipal councils headed by a mayor and a small executive cabinet.
+The capital, Oslo, is considered both a county and a municipality.
+Norway has two integral overseas territories outside its mainland, Jan Mayen and Svalbard, both located far to the north of the Norwegian mainland.

-There are 108 settlements that have town/city status in Norway (the Norwegian word by is used to represent these places and that word can be translated as either town or city in English).
-Cities/towns in Norway were historically designated by the King and used to have special rules and privileges under the law.
-This was changed in the late 20th century, so now towns/cities have no special rights and a municipality can designate an urban settlement as a city/town.
-Towns and cities in Norway do not have to be large.
-Some cities have over a million residents such as Oslo, while others are much smaller such as Honningsvåg with about 2,200 residents.
-Usually, there is only one town within a municipality, but there are some municipalities that have more than one town within it (such as Larvik Municipality which has the town of Larvik and the town of Stavern.
+There are 108 settlements that have town/city status in Norway (the Norwegian word by is used to represent these places, and can be translated as either town or city in English).
+Cities/towns in Norway were historically designated by the king, and used to have special rules and privileges under the law.
+This was changed in the late 20th century, so now towns/cities have no special rights and a municipality can designate any urban settlement as a city/town.
+Places in Norway are not designated "town" or "city" based on their size; some cities have over a million residents such as Oslo, while others are much smaller such as Honningsvåg with about 2,200 residents.
+Usually, there is only one town within a municipality, but some municipalities have more than one, such as Larvik Municipality with the towns Larvik and Stavern.

 Dependencies of Norway

-There are three Antarctic and Subantarctic dependencies: Bouvet Island, Peter I Island, and Queen Maud Land.
+Norway has three Antarctic and Subantarctic dependencies: Bouvet Island, Peter I Island, and Queen Maud Land.
 On most maps, there was an unclaimed area between Queen Maud Land and the South Pole until 12 June 2015 when Norway formally annexed that area.